alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 Alt on the left to be able to do the Alt+Tab only with the left hand.

 ### Right side
-Super, Return, Space, Shift.
+Super, Enter, Space, Shift (instead of Shift, Alt, Space, Ctrl).

-Return on the left of Space to be better accessible than the default place.
+Enter on the left of Space to be better accessible than the default place.

 The space is a macro, if Shift is press, the space is mapped to _ (useful when you type some constants in Java/Kotlin).

-Super on the left of Return.
+Super on the left of Enter (not really used anymore).

 ## Fn Layer (activated by holding the left palm key)